paulschick/meteorite-tracker/notes/apd-module/12-26-2020-development.md

 1. Add link to home and astronomy pics in the sidenav -> routerLink and they should be hooked up so I can go back and forth
 2. Build the astronomy-pics page out

+### Video -> Navigation Lists

+`[routerLinks]` added with proper routing.
+Very easy.
+Merging with main because these modules are

+1. Working Properly
+2. Now have proper single import of Modules